May Coup (Serbia): Background

 After the assassination of Prince Mihailo Obrenović on 29 May 1868 (Old Style), his cousin, Milan Obrenović, became the newly-elected Serbian prince.
 Milan was married to Natalie Keshko, a Moldavian boyar's daughter.
 He was an autocratic ruler and unpopular among the people.
 During his rule, Serbia re-emerged as an independent country and gained territory at the 1878 Congress of Berlin.

 Since Russia gave its support to Bulgaria at the Treaty of San Stefano, King Milan relied on Austria-Hungary as his ally.
 He proclaimed himself King in 1882.
 His military defeats in the Serbo-Bulgarian War and the Timok Rebellion, led by elements of the People's Radical Party, were serious blows to his popularity.

 The situation was compounded by quarrels between the King and the Queen.
 King Milan was not a faithful husband and Queen Natalija was greatly influenced by Russia.
 In 1886, the couple, mismatched both personally and politically, separated.
 Queen Natalija withdrew from the kingdom, taking with her the ten-year-old Prince Alexander (later King Alexander I).
 While she was residing in Wiesbaden in 1888, King Milan was successful in recovering the Crown Prince, whom he undertook to educate.
-As a reply to the queen's remonstrances, Milan exerted considerable pressure upon the Metropolitan and obtained a divorce which was later declared illegal.
+In response to the queen's objections, Milan exerted considerable pressure upon the Metropolitan and obtained a divorce which was later declared illegal.

 On 3 January 1889, Milan adopted the new constitution which was much more liberal than the existing 1869 Constitution.
 Two months later, on 6 March, Milan suddenly abdicated the throne in favor of his son.
 No satisfactory reason was given for that step.
-Upon the abdication, former King Milan put up a regency to rule in the name of young King Alexander and retired to Paris to live as an ordinary citizen.
+Upon the abdication, former King Milan established a regency to rule in the name of young King Alexander and retired to Paris to live as an ordinary citizen.
 Members of the regency were Jovan Ristić, General Kosta Protić and General Jovan Belimarković.
 The Radicals were forgiven and allowed to return to political life.
 The Radical Sava Grujić formed a new government, which was succeeded by the Government of Nikola Pašić, the leader of the Radical Party.
 After King Milan's pro-Austrian policy, the Radical-led Government became closer to the Russian Empire.
-In the summer of 1891, Prince Alexander and Pašić visited Russian Tsar Alexander III.
+In the summer of 1891, Prince Alexander and Pašić visited Tsar Alexander III.
 The Tsar promised that Russia would not allow Austro-Hungarian annexation of Bosnia and Herzegovina and that Russia would support Serbian interests in "Old Serbia" and Macedonia.

 Alexander's mother, former queen Natalija, who was in the process of divorcing Milan and was banished from Belgrade, upon Alexander's request went to the French coastal resort Biarritz together with her lady-in-waiting and the future queen Draga Mašin.